THE VOLGA GERMANS IN PORTLAND

 H. J. Helzer Grocery

-H. J. Helzer Grocery was located at 585 NE Union Avenue (now 2801 NE MLK Blvd.).
-According to the Lovejoy Pettygrove database, this address was the location of the Albina Seventh Day Adventist Church (architect Henry C. Dittrich) in 1901.
-It is possible that H. J. Helzer was the same person as the Rev. Heinrich Helzer, who became pastor of the First United Mennonite Baptist Church.
+In 1905, the H. J. Helzer Grocery was located at 585 NE Union Avenue (now 2801 NE MLK Blvd.).
+According to the Portland City Directories, this address was the location of the Albina German Seventh Day Adventist Church from 1895 to 1901.
+H. J. Helzer may be the same person as the Rev. Heinrich Helzer, who became pastor of the First United Mennonite Baptist Church.

 Sources